OfficeDev/office-ui-fabric-core/ghdocs/COMPONENTS.md

 #Components

-Fabric contains many common components such as buttons, dropdowns, radio buttons, and toggle switches.
+Fabric contains many common components such as buttons, drop-down lists, radio buttons, and toggle switches.
 It also contains more specialized components such as dialogs (with overlays), people pickers, persona, and navigation bars.

 ##Contents